chaos-mesh/website/docs/simulate-heavy-stress-in-physical-nodes.md

 This section describes how to create stress experiments in command-line mode.

-Before creating stress experiments, you can run the following command to view the stress experiment types supported by Chaosd：
+Before creating stress experiments, you can run the following command to view the stress experiment types supported by Chaosd:

 ```bash
 chaosd attack stress --help